What it means to be under a federal quarantine - KTVZ

 Where are people in quarantine staying?

-Other groups of people are also being evacuated from Wuhan by the State Department and could stay in military housing, the CDC said.
-The Pentagon has announced four locations where people could be quarantined that would accommodate up to 1,000 people.
+Others evacuated from Wuhan by the State Department are staying in military housing, the CDC said.

-Those locations are: the 168th Regiment, Regional Training Institute in Fort Carson, Colorado; Travis Air Force Base in California; Lackland Air Force Base in Texas; and Marine Corps Air Station Miramar in California.
+Two charter flights carrying US citizens from Wuhan landed Wednesday at Travis Air Force Base in California.
+One will remain there, while the other is expected to continue on to Marine Corps Air Station Miramar in San Diego, a US official with knowledge of the matter told CNN.

+Later this week, two more flights are due to land in the United States, the CDC said.
+One will arrive at Lackland Air Force Base in San Antonio, Texas, and the other is due at Eppley Airfield in Omaha, Nebraska.

+In addition to those places, the Pentagon has announced that the 168th Regiment, Regional Training Institute in Colorado could also be used to quarantine people.

-That’s in addition to the March Air Reserve Base in Riverside County, California, where 195 evacuees are currently under quarantine.
+Last week, another US government-arranged flight arrived from Wuhan at March Air Reserve Base in Riverside County, California, where 195 Americans remain under quarantine.

 But Hodge said he’s concerned that the federal government will run out of capacity to house people in quarantine fast.